Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Results

 Figs.~\ref{fig::rhosignvsmu}(a-b) show the dependence of density $\rho = \langle n \rangle$ and number of on-site pairs $\mathcal D$ on the chemical potential.
 These are particularly important quantities because typical experiments on ultracold atoms use smooth traps, and the $\mu$-dependence of the observables is related to their spatial dependence by the local density approximation~\cite{PethickSmith}.
 These are also among the most straightforward observables to measure, and have been explored experimentally as a function of $U/t$, $N$, $\mu/t$, and $T/t$ in Refs.~\cite{Taie2012,Hofrichter2016}.

 The density as a function of chemical potential shows a Mott plateau -- a region of $\mu$ over which the density is nearly constant -- when the temperature is $T\lesssim U$, as shown in Fig.~\ref{fig::rhosignvsmu}(a), signaling the incompressible and insulating nature of the system.
 At fixed temperature, the Mott region becomes less sharply defined as $N$ increases.
 This is expected, as increasing $N$ allows for more density fluctuations at a given energy and thus a more compressible system at a fixed temperature [as corroborated by Fig.~\ref{fig::rhosignvsmu}(c)].
+This behavior is also observed for $U/t=12$ at the same temperature (not shown here as to not overcrowd Fig. 1).
 The general trend is already seen in the second order HTSE~\cite{Hazzard2012} and was observed experimentally in Ref.~\cite{Hofrichter2016}.

 Although the Mott plateau softens with increasing $N$, appearing only as a subtle shoulder for $N=4$ at $U/t=8$ and $T/t=0.5$, if one plots $d\mathcal{D}/d\rho$ as a function of $\rho$, there is a quite sharp and clear signature of the Mott plateau for all cases, as shown in Fig.~\ref{fig::rhosignvsmu}(d).